 Most salespeople know that the ability to ask good questions is at the absolute core of any good sales call, but this has to be coupled with the ability to listen.
-For most people listening well does not come naturally; it has to be practiced.
-You can ask the greatest questions in the world, but if you are not ’really listening’ to the answers they produce then you are wasting your time (and your customer’s).
-Listening is a skill, it can be learnt, but it requires practice.
+For most people, listening well does not come naturally; it has to be practiced.
+You can ask the greatest questions in the world, but if you are not listening to the answers they produce, you are wasting your time (and your customer's time).
+Listening is a skill; it can be learned, but it requires practice.

 Maintain Eye Contact

 This does not mean staring your customer out, as prolonged, unbroken eye contact will eventually make them very nervous (not good and not funny).
 Good eye contact simply means looking your customer in the eye, especially when they or you are speaking.
 Natural breaks in eye contact are absolutely fine.
 Involuntary eye movements will happen, for example, when you are recalling something or considering a problem (but that’s a subject for another article).

 The main thing is that if you are looking them in the eye, they will think (and correctly so) that all your attention is focused on them.
 Letting yourself be distracted, even for a moment, by glancing out of the window or at your watch is likely to break the rapport you have been establishing with customers, which will negatively affect your meeting.

 Keep focused on the customer.
 When listening to your customer, ensure that they are the centre of your focus; you should not only be listening to the words that they say but also to the tone and speed of their voice, along with watching their posture and body language.
 It is important not to let yourself get mentally side-tracked and start thinking about the next meeting you have to attend or the call you have to make to your manager.

 If you are not fully engaged in the conversation, your customer will know, and again any rapport you have been building with them will be lost.